CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 1. Remain logged into the LON-CL1 with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 2 – Set up Microsoft 365 User Accounts

+In this task, you will create and configure new user accounts in Microsoft 365, assigning appropriate licenses, roles, and settings.

 1. Select the user icon for the **ODL user** (the **O1** circle) in the upper right corner of your browser.
 In the **ODL user** window that appears, select **Sign out.**